CryptoverseCC/robohash-token/README.md

 Set following properties:
 - `REACT_APP_NAME` - Your app name (in my case RoboHash).
 - `REACT_APP_INTERFACE_VALUE` - Url where your website will be hosted.
-Although it is not neccessary you may benefit from it in the future.
+Although it is not necessary you may benefit from it in the future.
 - `REACT_APP_ERC_721_NETWORK` - Name of the network where your ERC721 contract is deployed.
 Please note that even that your address is deployed on particular network the users will be able to create messages also on other networks.
 - `REACT_APP_ERC_721_ADDRESS` - Address of your ERC721 contract.
 - `REACT_APP_BASENAME` - Base url (in my case `/robohash/`)